The last few days have probably been one of the hardest I've had in a long time.

 We think we know and in our knowing, we create our future realities.

-We imprint the future with these past events and experiences.
+We imprint the future with our past events and experiences.

 For years I believed I was: